PyO3/setuptools-rust/README.rst

                        `Binding.RustCPython` uses rust-cpython
                        `Binding.NoBinding` uses no binding.

+   :param bool script: Generate console script for executable
+                       if `Binding.Exec` is used.

    :param bool optional: if it is true, a build failure in the extension will not abort the build process,
                          but instead simply not install the failing extension.